geo-ant/blog/_posts/2026-06-30-powells-dogleg-least-squares-from-scratch.md

 the scaled Jacobian $$\widetilde{\boldsymbol{J}}$$ from the Jacobian $$\boldsymbol{J}$$, using $$\eqref{j-scaled}$$ and from that the scaled gradient using $$\eqref{g-scaled}$$.

-We're calculating the dogleg step in scaled space by using the same algorithm as described above.
+We calculate the dogleg step in scaled space by using the same algorithm as described above.
 The two ingredients to the dogleg step are the $$\widetilde{\boldsymbol{p}}_{gn}$$ and $$\widetilde{\boldsymbol{p}}_{sd}$$, which are the Gauss-Newton and the steepest descent step, respectively, both in scaled space.
 From that, we calculate the final dogleg step in scaled space $$\widetilde{\boldsymbol{p}}_{dl}$$ using Algorithm 2.
-We can still use Algorithm 1 to perform the trust region step, but we have to be sure to _unscale_ the dogleg step using
+We can then use Algorithm 1 to perform the trust region step, but we have to be sure to _unscale_ the dogleg step using
 $$\boldsymbol{p}_{dl} = \boldsymbol{D}^{-1} \widetilde{\boldsymbol{p}}_{dl}$$
 before using it to get the next step